jogren/turing-yearbook/README.md

 ### Learning Goals

-- Write squeaky clean, well refactored code using ES6 syntax.
+- Write squeaky clean, well refactored code using ES6 syntax
-- Learn to pass information between components using props.
+- Pass information between components using props
-- Learn to write readable JSX (your render methods/return statements should be clean and simple).
+- Write readable JSX (your render methods/return statements should be clean and simple)
-- Use propTypes for every component receiving props.
+- Use propTypes for every component receiving props
-- Learn how to unit test React components including snapshot testing, methods, and changes in state.
+- Unit test React components including snapshot testing, methods, and changes in state

 ### Technology Used